I would light up, then cough, then curse, then declare my hate for cigarettes and the fact I had actually quit for 6 weeks only to relapse.

-How quickly the illusion of wanting to be a smoker disappears, when you actually become one again.
-That dirty cigarette, the one I had so desperately missed while having my morning coffee, was exactly how I remembered it.
+How quickly the illusion of wanting to be a smoker disappears once you actually become one again.
+That dirty cigarette, the one I had so desperately missed while having my morning coffee was exactly how I remembered it.

 Twenty minutes of pain, alongside an unsatisfied hunger for nicotine.

 I would cough uncontrollably, at least until my lungs were cleared just enough for it to be physically possible to draw back on that sweet smelling, fresh, tar filled smoke.

 It really was painful.

 Of course, the first few days of smoking weren’t so bad.
 After all, my previous attempt to quit smoking had allowed me to clear out a good portion of the brown and black tar that coated my lungs.

 Obviously, this didn’t last, within weeks my smokers cough had become worse than ever.

 I would wake at least twice during the night, barely able to breath due to a persistent, screaming itch, deep within my chest.
 My cough had become so horrendous and loud, that my neighbors thought I was dying.